HridaeyRayamajhi22/FinanceTracker/README.md

 Finance Tracker in the process of build. <br/>
-Current status: API integrations on going for Dashboard pages..
+Current status: Dashboard data retrievable and could be shown soon...